MOSAIC: Multiple Observers Spotting AI Content: Experimental Settings

+We evaluate our method on a diverse set of texts and generative models from the literature: RAID \citep{dugan-etal-2024-raid} and M4 \citep{wang-etal-2024-m4}.

+\textbf{RAID} contains about 15k natural texts in English from a variety of domains; the artificial part version contains approximately 500k, generated with a diverse set of recent models, also varying the sampling procedure.
+As the test set is not publicly released, we select a random subset of 1,000 human texts and their generated counterparts with 11 different models and ancestral sampling for our experiments.
+RAID also includes an artificially noised subcorpus, we report the results for the different adversarial attacks in Table~\ref{tab:mosaic_robustness} in the Appendix.

+\textbf{The M4\footnote{For \emph{Multi-Lingual, Multi-Domain, Multi-Generator Machine-Generated text}.} corpus} is a massive dataset of natural texts collected from a diverse set of sources \citep{wang-etal-2024-m4}.
+Comparable artificial texts are generated by 6~LLMs, with prompts such as article titles, headlines, or abstracts depending on their domain.
+In our experiments, we only use one multilingual generator (ChatGPT, \url{https://chatgpt.com/}), and the ``balanced'' sets made of 3,000 pairs of (artificial, natural) texts in Chinese, Russian, Bulgarian, Arabic, and German.

+We augmented the \textbf{RAID} extracts with texts generated using models that are in our ensembles,\footnote{Generation uses ancestral sampling.} using the same prompts as in the RAID dataset.
+We refer to this augmented RAID as RAID+.

-Taken together, these datasets represent a large variety of genres, styles, themes, languages, and generators, allowing us to thoroughly assess the strengths and weaknesses of our detection strategy.
+These datasets, presented in Table~\ref{tab:datasets-details}, represent a large variety of genres, themes, languages, sampling strategies, and generators, allowing us to thoroughly assess our detection strategy in different settings.
+Using RAID+, we can also evaluate detection performance for texts produced by one of our detectors.

 \paragraph{Metrics.} As in most studies, we report the AUROC score as our main evaluation metric.
-Depending on the application, True Positive Rate (TPR) for a predefined False Positive rate (e.g., 5\%) is also worth looking at and is also reported in most of our results.
-It is important to note that we compare imbalanced datasets in the case of Ghostbuster and the original Binoculars datasets, see numbers in Table ~\ref{tab:datasets}, whereas, for our Binoculars regenerations and the M4 multilingual datasets, the data is comprised of (original, generated) pairs of texts.
+Depending on the application, True Positive Rate (TPR) for a predefined False Positive rate (e.g., 5\%) is also worth looking at and reported.
+All these scores are obtained using scikit-learn \citep{pedregosa-2011-scikit-learn}.